monicamarshall/rest_framework_simplejwt_RS256/README.md

 2. http://localhost:8088/students/
 3. http://localhost:8088/students/1

-Test protection of the hello resource with Bearer JWT Token:
+# Test protection of api resources with Bearer JWT Token:

 In order to access protected resource via restufl api urls you must include the Authorization: Bearer <your_token> header.
 The default prefix can be overridden in settings.py with JWT_AUTH_HEADER_PREFIX = <YOUR_AUTH_HEADER>.